mushroom-matthew/searchAnddestroy/README.md

 # searchAnddestroy
-Word parser and graph-tool for pdf
+Python-based word parser and graph-tool for pdfs